sethmott/r-server-loan-credit-risk/data-scientist.md

 In this step, the raw data is loaded into SQL in two tables called `Loan` and `Borrower`.
 They are then merged into one, `Merged`.

-Then, if there are missing values, the data is cleaned by replacing missing values with the mode (categorical variables) or mean (float variables).
+Then, if there are missing values, the data is cleaned by replacing missing values with the mode (for categorical variables) or mean (for float variables).
 This assumes that the ID variables (`loanId` and `memberId`) as well as `loanStatus` do not contain blanks.

 The cleaned data is written to the SQL table `Merged_Cleaned`.
-The Statistics are written to SQL if you want to run a batch scoring from SQL after a development stage in R.
+The `Stats` are written to SQL if you want to run a batch scoring from SQL after a development stage in R.

 ### Input:
 * Raw data: **Loan.csv** and **Borrower.csv**.